 MarkUs is a web-based grading tool built with Ruby on Rails.
 The primary goal of MarkUs is to make it easy for graders to read and annotate students’ code.
 Graders also fill in a marking scheme or rubric created by the instructor.
 Annotations may be saved for later reuse.
 Students submit their code using either the web interface or using standard Subversion tools, and can form their own groups when allowed by the instructor.
 As MarkUs grows, we continue to add more useful features including a REST API that allows some operations on MarkUS to be scripted, a remark request system, more reporting, and support for PDF annotations.
 We are also working towards integrating a testing infrastructure that would allow students to run instructor created tests on their submission and get realtime feedback.

-3) Enhancing the grade entry table.
+2) Enhancing the grade entry table.
 MarkUs includes a simple table that can be used to entry grades for tests or labs for example.
-It works reasonably well, but is missing some features.
-For example, it would be nice to be able to group students by tutorial section, or by TA grading their work.
+It works reasonably well, but is missing some features and needs more testing.

-4) Implementing some of the user requested features that have been on hold while we complete the port to Rails 3.
+4) Implementing additional user requested features.
 Many of these are recorded in the issue tracker.

 PhoneGap/Cordova Plugins for BlackBerry 10

 BlackBerry is embracing application development with HTML5 and seeking to push the boundaries of what can be accomplished with web technologies on a mobile device.
 Our goal is to be the premier platform for the mobile web, with the most compliant, high performance, hardware accelerated engine we can create.
 We are rounding out the development experience with emulators, simulators, live Web Inspector debugging, support for all major frameworks, and we’re doing all of this in the open on Github.com under the Apache 2 license.